i2p/i2p.www/i2p2www/blog/2022/09/26/i2p-safety-reminder.rst

 It is not intended to pass judgement on third-party forks, downstream projects, embedders, packagers, people experimenting in laboratories, or people who just disagree with us.
 You are all valued members of our community who are trying to protect, and not compromise, the privacy of others.
 Since we are aware of attempts to impersonate I2P project community members, you may wish to review the download, verification, and installation procedures which you recommend to your users in order to document your official sources and known mirrors.
 {%- endtrans %}

+{% trans -%}
+Authors Note: An earlier version of this blog post contained the TLS fingerprint of each of the services operated by the I2P Project.
+These were removed when a certificate renewal caused the fingerprints to become inaccurate.
+{%- endtrans %}